University of Chester

 Welcome to University of Chester

 The University of Chester’s academic roots stretch back over 175 years, making us one of the oldest providers of higher education in the country.
-Across our specialised sites, we provide an extensive range of undergraduate and postgraduate programmes, and work hard to offer students a life-changing experience in a creative, caring and encouraging environment.
+Across our specialised sites, we provide an extensive range of undergraduate and postgraduate courses, and work hard to provide students with a creative, caring and encouraging environment.

 Through our integrated practical element in degree courses, we aim to develop your experiences both inside and outside of the classroom.
 We also have a number of opportunities to put your studies in to practice around the globe!
 At Chester, we aim to provide you with an amazing student experience, and the freedom and support to develop into a unique and highly employable graduate.